 The opiate receptors act as a gateway for messages traveling up the spinal cord and into the brain.
 They can either increase or decrease the volume of pain signals before they enter the brain where they’re perceived.
 By stimulating these receptors, pain signals are muted (thus reducing the perception of pain).

 The opiate receptors are also involved with the regulation of dopamine in the brain as part of the reward system.
-Activating these receptors induces activation of the pleasure center in the brain — which is what produces kratoms euphoric and antidepressant qualities.
+Activating these receptors induces activation of the pleasure center in the brain, which produces kratom’s euphoric and antidepressant qualities.

 The adrenergic system is a part of the fight or flight system.
 Activating these receptors makes us feel alert and energized.
 This only happens in lower doses.
-High doses overpower this effect by targeting the opiate receptors, which has more of a sedative effect and counteracts the adrenergic action.
+High doses overpower this effect by targeting the opiate receptors, which have more sedative effects and counteract the adrenergic action.

 Cannabis Mechanism of Action